hamidra/jw3t/README.md

         Base64URI.encode(signature)
 ```

-## How jw3t tokens are verified:
+## How JW3T is verified?

-to verify a jw3t token is valid, two verifications must be performed:
+To verify if a JW3T is valid, two verifications must be performed:

-- the signatur should be verified to make sure it is valid signature of the `header + "." + payload` .
+- the signatur should be verified to make sure it is a valid signature of the `header + "." + payload`.

-- the address claim in the payload `"add":` should be a valid address of the address type that is specified in the header `"add":` and match the address of the account that has signed the message `signature.address`
+- the address claim in the payload `header.add` should be a valid address of the address type that is specified in the header `payload.add` and match the address of the account that has signed the message `signature.address`